Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

-Further, the performance of the networks is evaluated on $\alpha_{test}$ and reported in table \ref{NN_Hyp}.
-The analysis reveals that a shallower network, i.e., a network with five hidden layers and each layer with 32 perceptrons, has the least $R^2$ value.
-We can also observe a significant improvement in the $R^2$ as we increase the number of perceptrons in each layer, with the performance saturating beyond a certain point.
-This phenomenon can again be explained using the bias-variance tradeoff property \citep{briscoe2011conceptual}.
-The number of perceptrons determines the model's complexity, and increasing its complexity helps it learn complex patterns in the data.
+The bias-variance tradeoff describes the relationship between a model's complexity, the accuracy of its predictions, and how well it can make predictions on unseen data that were not used to train the model.
+To achieve the right balance between bias and variance, ML methods typically involve selecting a model that is neither too simple nor too complex.
+In the context of MLP, the number of perceptrons determines the model's complexity (see $\#$ Parameters in table \ref{NN_Hyp}), and increasing its complexity helps it learn complex patterns in the data.
 However, increasing the model's complexity also increases the risk of overfitting the training data, which results in a model that does not generalize well to new, unseen data.
 Beyond a certain number of perceptron, further increasing the model's complexity does not lead to any significant improvements in performance, resulting in saturation or diminishing returns.

-Based on the hyperparameter optimization analysis and bias-variance tradeoff, we adopt an MLP network with five hidden layers containing 128 perceptrons to represent the $\mathcal{M}$ mapping.
-This architecture achieves the best performance on our dataset without evidence of overfitting or underfitting.
-The optimal MLP surrogate's architecture is detailed in table \ref{architec}, which has 67,849 trainable and 0 non-trainable parameters.
-We acknowledge that more sophisticated hyperparameter tuning methods, such as random search, Bayesian optimization, and search with different network architecture, and regularisation schemes recommended in \cite{goodfellow2016deep} could be explored to further improve the model's performance.

 As expected, the performance of DNNs depends on the number of training samples used.
 In our experiments, we observe that MLPs trained on a smaller number of training samples, such as $\alpha_{30}$, exhibit lower performance compared to MLPs trained on larger datasets, such as $\alpha_{10}$ and $\alpha_{15}$, regardless of the specific MLP architecture used.
 This behavior is consistent with findings from the literature, where it was shown that a larger number of training samples provides a more comprehensive and representative set of information about the underlying distribution of the data \citep{shalev2014understanding, goodfellow2016deep}.
 In particular, a larger dataset reduces the risk of overfitting and improves the out-of-sample generalization.
 Moreover, a more extensive dataset size helps reduce the model's bias by providing a more representative sample of the parent data distribution.